2012 Lexus RX 350 Performance

 This performance review was created when the car was new.
 Some links may no longer point to an active page.

 The 2012 Lexus RX 350 stands out for its smooth performance and especially good fuel economy.
 Though it has plenty of power for most drivers, reviewers say that it’s by no means fun to drive.
-For a sportier drive, consider the Acura MDX or BMW X5, but note that they cost thousands more than the Lexus.

 - "No one's accusing the 2012 RX of being a sports machine.
 The vehicle prizes occupant comfort over outright performance in any category.
 This is a soft-roader through and through, so buyers hunting a sharper driving experience may be more rewarded with a BMW X3 or an Audi Q5.” -- Kelley Blue Book